 If you want the convenience of a mobile wallet, then you have two main options;

 The clear winner here is the Coinomi Verge wallet.
 It’s well-designed and has enough features to keep most users happy.
 But is it the best Verge wallet?
-Before you decide, there’s a few more options to think about…
+Before you decide, there are a few more options to think about…

 Paper Verge Storage